top of page

 These are not good times for women’s healthcare rights in America.
 But you, like the vast majority, agree that it’s a woman’s right to make her own reproductive choices.
 And you support women having access to reproductive healthcare.
 That’s understood.

-But “women” can be a vague abstraction.
+But the word “women” can be a vague abstraction.
 Who are the individual flesh and blood women who really need access and how can we actually help one of these women get the care they need - when she really needs it?

 1. Isabella, 24, TX 2.
 Sophia, 32, IN 3.
 Jasmine, 19, FL.
 4. Marcia, 28, SD